AutoResearch/autora-core/docs/cli/with-cylc-pip/index.md

 ## Prerequisites

-This example requires
+This example requires:

-- `cylc`,
+- `cylc`
-- `virtualenv`,
+- `virtualenv`
-- `python3.10` (so you can run `virtualenv venv -p python3.10`),
+- `python3.10` (so you can run `virtualenv venv -p python3.10`)

 A new environment will be created during the setup phase of the `cylc` workflow run.

 ## Workflow

-To initialize the workflow, we again define a file with the code for the experiment, this time in the `lib/python` directory [(a cylc convention)](https://cylc.github.io/cylc-doc/stable/html/user-guide/writing-workflows/configuration.html#workflow-configuration-directories):
+To initialize the workflow, we define a file with the code for the experiment, this time in the `lib/python` directory [(a cylc convention)](https://cylc.github.io/cylc-doc/stable/html/user-guide/writing-workflows/configuration.html#workflow-configuration-directories):

 ```python title="lib/python/func0.py"